toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/how-to-download-files-with-urlsession-using-combine-publishers-and-subscribers/index.md

 ---
 type: post
-slug: how-to-download-files-with-urlsession-using-combine-publishers-and-subscribers
 title: How to download files with URLSession using Combine Publishers and Subscribers?
 description: Learn how to load a remote image into an UIImageView asynchronously using URLSessionDownloadTask and the Combine framework in Swift.
 publication: 2020-01-28 16:20:00
-tags: URLSession, Combine
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## A simple image downloader